ZaurInvictus/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Server-Side Routing with Express
+Express Middleware

 - [ ] Describe Middleware?

+Middleware is function that extends software.
+We use it to add features to Express.
+Middleware is the biggest feature of Express.
+Most code we write including route handlers is actually middleware.
+It can be considered as an array of functions that get executed in the order they are introduced into the server code.
+They are tree types of middleware:
+Built-in middleware.
+Third party middleware.
+Custom middleware.

 - [ ] Describe a Resource?

+Express-resource provides resourceful routing to express.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes and messages.

 - [ ] How can we partition our application into sub-applications?

+By importing and exporting routes and using them by calling via use() function.

 ## Project Setup